 Students may request to reschedule a test or to extend a deadline only if they have legitimate medical, religious, or compassionate reasons.
 However, it is the student's responsibility to:

-- inform the instructor of their situation prior to, or on, the test date. - arrange a timely makeup - provide acceptable documentation to support a medical, compassionate or religious claim.
+- inform the instructor of their situation prior to, or on, the test date. - arrange a timely makeup - provide documentation (see below) to support a medical, compassionate or religious claim.